joanbr4/react-socket-chat-app/README.md

 docker compose up -d
 ```

+Befre runing whole project, we need to install our primary depedencies, so write in terminal `npm install`

-Then run the project with 2 commands, one for install all dependencies in Client and Server side:
+Now we can run both side of project with only 2 commands, one for install all dependencies in Client and Server side:

 ```sh
 npm run build
 ```

-And runing the project
+And other to run both ones:

 ```sh
 npm run start